The words of King Lemuel’s mother. A Woman of God.

 opens her arms to the poor.
 This woman of God is generous to poor people.

 not afraid of.
-She planned ahead for the season weather changes.
+She planned ahead for the seasonal weather changes.

 VERSE 22.
 She makes for herself carpets of tapestry.
 Her clothing is fine linen and purple.